kyle9021/pcee_compute_api_find_container_software_packages/README.md

 * Step 6: `ls` to see your report

-## Script_big_load.sh instructions and explaination:
+## script_big_load_1.sh instructions and explaination:

 I wrote the frist script using the demo environment I had access to.
 Unfortunately, after working with a customer I soon realized the issues with keeping all the data in memory.
 4,500 containers...etc.
-So I wrote a second version of the script which dumps all the data to a temp.json file and then parses through that file and outputs it to a new report.
+So as a stop-gap I wrote a second version of the script which dumps all the data to a temp.json file and then parses through that file and outputs it to a new report.
+It's also worth mentioning that a more experienced engineer Tom Kishel from PANW has a python script which servers a similar function located in his repo [pc-toolbox](https://github.com/tkishel/pc-toolbox).
+I haven't tried it yet, but if it's anything like his other work; it won't disappoint.
+The downside is you'll need to understand working with venv and python libraries.
+I'll keep this here for those not wanting to go there.

 ### Instructions